openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 grade” to submit their grade.
 Alternatively, if the staff member no longer wishes to grade this response they can click the “Stop grading this response” button that now appears at the top of the page.

-fig: The “stop grading this response” confirm modal.

 =====================================
 Navigate Between Selected Submissions